Learning at home

 Try to build in a learning routine into your day.
 It doesn’t have to be too rigid, but something predictable means your child will know what to expect and they will feel more relaxed and ready to learn.

-We will prepare 3 fun learning videos that will be posted on Tapestry everyday, with a focus on Maths, Phonics and Writing.
+We will prepare learning that will be posted on Tapestry,.
 The teacher will model and guide the learning to ensure your child continues to make great progress.

 We find children concentrate best in the morning.
 Here's what a morning of learning may look like in the home setting:

 9.00am PE with Joe Wicks (Monday, Wednesday and Friday)

 Free time - Fresh air, go outdoors and explore